x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/assign-um-mailbox-policy.md

 6. Click **Save**.

-### Use the Shell to change the UM mailbox policy assigned to a UM-enabled user
+### Use Exchange Online PowerShell to change the UM mailbox policy assigned to a UM-enabled user

 This example associates a UM-enabled user named Tony Smith with a UM mailbox policy named `MyUMMailboxPolicy`.

 ```
 Set-UMMailbox -Identity tonysmith@contoso.com -UMMailboxPolicy MyUMMailboxPolicy